How do I redirect one Web page URL to another if I have hosting service?

 Adding multiple redirects

-If you need to do multiple separate redirects, simply add as many separate Redirect lines as you need.
+If you need to create multiple separate redirects, simply add as many separate Redirect lines to your .htaccess file as you need.

 Using a “301 permanent” redirect

 The examples above all use a “302 temporary” redirect.
 That tells search engines that this redirect might not always happen in the future, and that they should keep checking the original page URL.
 This is the safest choice.

 If you’re going to permanently stop using the old URL, and you want to make sure that search engines only “know about” the new site, you’d use a “301 permanent” redirect instead.
 Just change the “302” in the examples to 301, like this: